Friends of the National Archives of Malta

 Visit of the committee members to the President of the Republic of Malta

 On the 15 December 2014 the committee members of the Friends of the National Archives met with H.E.
 Dr. Marie Louise Coliero Preca, the President of the Republic of Malta.
 During the meeting the President accepted and confirmed that for the coming years she will be the patron of the Organization.
 Various issues which directly or indirectly concern the Archives and the work of the voluntary organization were discussed.
-H.E.Marie Louise Coliero Preca promised all her support to the Organization.
+H.E.Marie Louise Coleiro Preca promised all her support to the Organization.

 Digitisation of the Leli Muscat Collection